Holy Crown of Hungary

 LocationMattsee, Austria

-The Holy Crown of Hungary, also known as the Crown of Saint Stephen, was the coronation crown used by the Kingdom of Hungary for most of its existence; kings have been crowned with it since the twelfth century.
-The Crown was bound to the Lands of the Hungarian Crown.
-No king of Hungary was regarded as having been truly legitimate without being crowned with it.
-In the history of Hungary, more than fifty kings were crowned with it, up to the last, Charles IV, in 1916.
-The only kings who were not so crowned were Wladyslaw I, John Zápolya, John Sigismund Zápolya and Joseph II.
+The Holy Crown of Hungary, also known as the Crown of Saint Stephen, named in honour of Saint Stephen I of Hungary, was the coronation crown used by the Kingdom of Hungary for most of its existence; kings were crowned with it since the twelfth century.
+The Crown symbolized the King's authority over the Lands of the Hungarian Crown, and it was a key mark of legitimacy.
+Through the history of Hungary, more than fifty kings were crowned with it, with the last being Charles IV in 1916.
+The only kings not crowned were Wladyslaw I, John Sigismund Zápolya, and Joseph II.

 Tags Memorial